fadi-GitHub/shop/README.md

    python3 manage.py runserver

 6. **Initial data**:
-   - Access the admin panel at `http://localhost:8000/admin/` and log in.
+   - Access the admin panel at `http://localhost:8000/admin/` and log in using the crediantial set previously.
    - Add products manually in table if not added previously using python3 manage.py load_products